 Community: Dorms usually house both locals and foreign students.
 There is nearly always someone to do something with or just hang out with if you put yourself out there.
 This can be a detriment to your language practice, however, as it is very easy to start hanging out mostly with English speakers.
 You will need to make an effort to overcome this.

-Restrictions: Theoretically, you can come and go as you please, but in practice most dorms lock down at night and you’ll have to wake up the guard when coming home late.
-Furthermore, getting guests in can be difficult, because one needs to show a student ID to enter and “visiting hours” are restricted.
+Restrictions: Theoretically, you can come and go as you please.
+Most dorms have electronic passes and gates.
+Getting guests in can be difficult, because one needs to show a student ID to enter and “visiting hours” are restricted.
 Sometimes dorms can be noisy at night.
 You are expected to maintain the cleanliness of your own room, toilet, and shower facilities.
 All public places, such as kitchens and washing areas, should be in the same or better condition when you leave them as when you came to them.

 These are general parameters; the specifics of each host can vary.
 Homestays are not available in all locations.

 Cost: Home stay is a supplemental fee to the base program costs for most SRAS study abroad programs.
-Programs will list all available options and the costs for each in the application.
+Programs will list all available options on the program page and the costs for each are on the application.

 Community: Each host is different.
 Most are older and retired.
 Especially those outside of very large cities are great for immersion in language and daily culture.